zicat/tributary/doc/developer_guide.md

 ## Developing custom sources

-In the document [Tributary User Guide of Config Details](user_guide_config_detail.md), we have introduced how to use the default implement of netty.
+In the document [Tributary User Guide of Config Details](user_guide_config_detail.md), how to use the default implement of netty has been introduced.

-Now we try to develop a simple http source and use it.
+Now let's try to develop a simple http source and use it.

 ### Coding

-Http protocol is a complicated protocol, we use netty framework helping to finish http decoder and encoder.
+Http protocol is a complicated protocol, Using netty framework to finish http decoder and encoder.

 Tributary provide
 [AbstractNettySource](../tributary-source/src/main/java/org/zicat/tributary/source/netty/AbstractNettySource.java)